 Many people, particularly if they have the time – and the estate is reasonably straightforward – apply for probate without using a specialist solicitor.
 However, you should be aware that applying for probate and dealing with an estate carries legal obligations.
 Indeed, you can incur personal liability should you get it wrong!

-There are also certain situations where instructing a specialist probate solicitor is particularly recommended.
-These include:
+In addition, there are also certain situations where we particularly recommend instructing a specialist probate solicitor, including:

 - Where the Will names a charity or charities as beneficiaries;